 - Application of modalities, such as iontophoresis and electrical stimulation to stimulate the nerves

-Occupational therapists in Miami usually assess the patient’s shoulder before carrying out any therapy or treatment.
+Occupational therapists usually assess the patient’s shoulder before carrying out any therapy or treatment.
 Progress in the first month might be slow, especially if the patient had shoulder surgery.
 This is because the occupational therapist will usually not proceed with active therapy if there is still inflammation on the rotator cuff.

 After the 5th-6th week of recovery, the patient can move from passive to active occupational therapy and do exercises that are tailored to his needs.
 By the 12th week of therapy, the patient and the therapist can work on strengthening the shoulder joints as well as preventive maintenance techniques.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.
+Always seek the advice of your physician or other qualified healthcare provider with any questions or concerns you may have regarding your health.